Why did Japan take so long to start vaccination against Covid-19 despite the impending Olympics? | ExBulletin

 Minister Taro Kono, who is in charge of deploying the coronavirus vaccine in Japan, said that national clinical trials were conducted to build public confidence in the program.

-“I think it is more important for the Government of Japan to show the Japanese that they have done everything they can to prove the effectiveness and safety of the vaccine, that is, to encourage the Japanese to get the vaccine.”
-Mr. Kono said.
+“I think it is more important for the Japanese government to show the Japanese that they have done everything possible to prove the effectiveness and safety of the vaccine and to encourage them to get the vaccine,” Kono said.
+He said.
 “In the end, we may have started slowly, but I thought it would be more effective.”

 Scandal and skepticism